This came up in a Chinese conversation I was having the other day, when I realised there's no easy way to refer to this symbol.

 - 云々: un-nun (うんぬん)

 - 島々: shima-jima (しまじま)

 In casual conversation we can call it the repetition character.
-According to Wikipedia, it is called the iteration mark, although this might be harder to remember on the tip of your tongue.
+According to Wikipedia, it is called the Japanese kanji iteration mark, although this might be harder to remember on the tip of your tongue.

-The Japanese refer to the symbol as the dancing mark: odoriji (踊り字), or repetition symbols: kasaneji (重ね字), kurikaeshikigō (繰り返し記号), or hanpukukigō (反復記号).
+In Japanese, this Japanese kanji iteration mark is referred as the dancing mark: odoriji (踊り字), or repetition symbols: kasaneji (重ね字), kurikaeshikigō (繰り返し記号), or hanpukukigō (反復記号).
 But just like English, all these names sound too formal.